ufechner7/Tethers.jl/docs/src/theory.md

 **Nomenclature:**
 - FMU: Functional mockup unit
 - FMI: Functional mockup interface
-- FMI for model exchange: A model without solver
+- FMI for model exchange: A model without a solver
 - FMI for co-simulation: A model that includes its own solver

 ## Open questions